bridgedb/BridgeDb/README.txt

 Consult the sqlConfig file for the defaults, or amend the configuration file to your own setup.

+If you are using the default settings then execute the file mysqlConfig.sql
+	mysql -u root -p < mysqlConfig.sql

 RDF Repository Dependency
 -------------------------